-Embark on the ultimate Antarctic experience during this once in a lifetime 8 day Emperors and South Pole Expedition.
+Embark on the ultimate Trip to the Antarctic experience during this once in a lifetime 8-day Emperors and South Pole Expedition.
 This unforgettable journey combines the magnificent Emperor Penguins with a flight to the Geographic South Pole.

 The Whichaway Camp is very unique and provides the ideal place from which to base star this adventure.
 Six state-of-the-art sleeping pods accommodate guests in this camp.
 These igloo style camps provide heaters and are designed for two people in each.
 With only six meters in diameter, these are spacious featuring a writing desk, a wash area as well as a toilet.

 The main areas of the camp feature a shower pod, a kitchen and three centralised pods that make up the reception, lounge as well as the comfortable dining room.
 The exterior is constructed from cutting edge materials.
 The interior exudes an old-world feel with rich textures to make a comfortable place for relaxing and to enjoy the delicious meals from the award-winning chef.